Header Image

 Comprehensive Approach

-Under the 'comprehensive' aspect, the project will explore and test all plausible prediction methods, ensuring an evolving scope and prioritization based on the utility of the results.
-This creates a potentially never-ending project scope, focusing on the most impactful methods first.
+Under the 'comprehensive' aspect, the project will explore and test multiple plausible prediction methods, ensuring an evolving scope and prioritization based on the utility of the results.

 Profitability Focus